Skip to main content

 • details of any disputed bills

-• when and who they previously spoke with at the company
+• when and who they previously spoke with at the energy and water provider

-Constituents can choose how much authority they give you.
-By ticking a box or boxes on the Authority form, they can authorise you to do one or both of the following:
+By ticking a box or boxes on the Authority form, the consumer can authorise you to do one or both of the following:

 • act on their behalf (“in the shoes of the complainant”), with full authority to make decisions, in relation to their complaint.